 This weakness or shaking may be accompanied by:

 4. Shortness of breath

 Shortness of breath or heavy breathing without exertion, especially when accompanied by fatigue or chest pain, may suggest heart problems.

 Some women may feel short of breath when lying down, with the symptom easing when they are sitting upright.

-Excessive sweating without a normal cause is another common heart attack symptom in women.
+Excessive sweating without a typical cause is another common heart attack symptom in women.

-Feeling cold and clammy can also be an indicator of heart problems.
+Feeling cold and clammy can also be an indicator of heart issues.

 6. Upper body pain

-This is usually non-specific and cannot be attributed to a particular muscle or joint in the upper body.
+This is usually nonspecific and not attributed to a particular muscle or joint in the upper body.